 Third-party apps: not enough

-Wix and Weebly’s app markets offer hundreds of third-party add-ons that let your visitors do even more with your website.
+However, SiteBuilder doesn’t have the same range found in the Wix App Market or Weebly App Center.
+These app markets offer hundreds of third-party add-ons that let your visitors do even more with your website.
 SiteBuilder’s App Market, by contrast, merely lets you integrate a small number of tools.

-You can add the social feed tool My Social Suite, the security tool SiteLock (upgrade needed), and Amazon’s virtual assistant Alexa.
+You can add the social feed tool My Social Suite, the security tool SiteLock, and Amazon’s virtual assistant Alexa.
 But that’s about it.

-“SiteBuilder has a decent FAQ – but that’s as good as its help resources get.
-Its knowledgebase articles are poor, and its live chat is dismal.”
+“SiteBuilder has a decent FAQ section – but that’s as good as its help resources get.
+Its knowledge base articles are poor, and its live chat is dismal.”